 - Land Use and Working Lands.
 The Future Land Use map of this Plan defines 85% of Chittenden County's land area as the Rural Planning Area.
 The intent within the rural planning area is to minimize parcelization and fragmentation to maintain the vitality of these industries and ecological systems.
 Conversely, 15% of the land area is defined as "areas planned for growth" with the intent of concentrating development in these areas to relieve development pressures on the rural planning area.
-The intent of this Plan is to minimize degradation of working lands in our rural planning area to prevent far-reaching consequences on Vermont's local economies (including tourism). - Regenerative Economy.
+The intent of this Plan is to minimize degradation of working lands in our rural planning area to prevent far-reaching consequences on Vermont's local economies (including tourism). - Community Resilience and Biodiversity Protection Act (Act 59).
+As noted in Key Issue XX (Ecological Systems), this 2023 law sets conservation targets for 2030 and 2050.
+The law includes a category for "natural resource management areas" that are permanently protected from conversion to other land uses and subject to long-term sustainable land management.
+The conservation plan developed under this legislation will include strategies and recommendations to achieve the conservation targets and to increase equitable access to conserved lands and land-based enterprises.
+This work fully aligns with CCRPC's Working Lands and Ecological Systems goals. - Regenerative Economy.
 Working lands are critical components of a self-reliant and diverse economy.
 Historically, our economy has treated working lands through the lens of maximizing resource extraction and production of goods or services without much regard to outcomes for long-term ecological health or economic prosperity.
 Pursuing a myth of infinite economic growth ultimately will result in degraded landscapes unable to support human society (or life at all) as human consumption exceeds the planet's carrying capacity.
 The alternative view of a regenerative or circular economy places human economic needs within the context of ecological cycles, aiming for stable long-term circulation of resources rather than a linear process that results in waste.